-All of the systems can be used for both indoor and outdoor (with some additional accommodation) in non-freezing zones and are installed after the meter at a single point on the water main where the line enters the home.
+Most systems are best installed indoors but can be outdoors as well with some additional accommodations, in non-freezing zones and are installed after the meter at a single point on the water main where the line enters the home.
 They are typically installed downstream of irrigation systems and automatic pool refill lines.
 They must never be installed on or before fire suppression lines.
-The control panel or wall switch should be located inside the home where it can be conveniently accessed or on rare occasion when absolutely unavoidable, mounted up on a wall in protective weatherproof boxes outside and within communication reach of the valve system and/or Wi-Fi footprint if wireless.
+Systems that include a control panel or wall switch must have those components installed inside the home where it can be conveniently accessed or on rare occasion when absolutely unavoidable, mounted up on a wall in protective weatherproof boxes outside and within communication reach of the valve system and/or Wi-Fi footprint if wireless.

-Flow-based systems use a variety of technology styles to see flow but primarily it boils down to flow timers and flow volume measurement to determine intended water flow and unintended water flow.
-If water flow exceeds the time and volume you set for any mode it is in, the system will assume it is unintended flow or a leak, and will shut off the water and alert you audibly and through an app notification.
+Flow-based systems use a variety of technology styles to see flow but primarily it boils down to flow timers and flow volume measurement to determine intended water flow unintended water flow.
+If water flows longer than the predetermined time and volume it is set for, the system will assume it is unintended flow or a leak, and will shut off the water and alert you audibly and through an app notification.
 Settings for these allowances can differ between HOME and AWAY modes.

 Many insurance carriers offer a discount on your policy for confirmation of a qualified installed device and some are quite substantial.
 You should check with your broker to see if you would qualify and what the discount would be.
 Discounts depend on several factors: